mycostech/baremetal/README.md

-# BareMetalTelemetry
+# BareMetal Telemetry - A Telemetry Prototype backed by HarperDB

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.
+It prototypes and Angular 5 telemetry application backed by HarperDB, a NoSQL/SQL database.

+## Installing the database
+Nagiviate to `http://products.harperdb.io/download/beta` and install on linux / os/x / or in the windows 10 ubuntu sub-system

 ## Development server